How to Make a Black Russian Cocktail

 Directions

 Combine vodka, coffee liqueur and bitters in mixing glass filled with ice.
 Stir for 30–45 seconds until well-chilled.
 Strain into rocks glass over fresh ice.
-Hold lit match or lighter next to large orange peel, and squeeze peel over cocktail to flame.
+Hold lit match or lighter next to large orange peel until slightly burned, and squeeze peel over cocktail.
 Drop flamed peel in glass to garnish.